shenuka-jayasinghe/node-kafka/README.md

 Check that the the consumer is receiving data from Kafka, and reading the data that is written to Kafka by the producer by starting the producer and consumer in 2 different terminals.

+This example will be saved in the example1 branch on this repo.

 ## 5. Event Schemas

 We can now introduce an schema to our event data using the avsc module.